Blogpost · February 19, 2026

 Conclusion

-However, building effective RAG pipelines requires careful design of retrieval quality, prompt construction, and evaluation strategy.
+Building effective RAG pipelines requires careful design of retrieval quality, prompt construction, and evaluation strategy.
+Retrieval quality, in particular, is the factor that most determines whether the overall system succeeds or fails.

 Key Takeaways

-• Retrieval quality is the most important performance factor.
+• Retrieval quality is the most important performance factor — bad chunks in means bad answers out, regardless of model size.

 Related Articles